davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

-What hidden assumptions exist inside of this interface?
+What hidden assumptions exist behind this interface?
 In other words, what rules govern the relationship between what gets passed to `tryInitialize` and what is returned by `finalValue`?
-What behaviors, if not maintained, would break our write-once-based example solutions?
-We will consider any such rule a property of a consensus algorithm.
+What expected behaviors, if violated, would the example solutions we built on top of this interface?
+Any such rule is a property of a consensus algorithm.